 - Use Low Heat Iron and Skip The Steam.
 Extremely high temperatures when ironing can scorch silk, wool, and other protein fibers.
 The scorching or yellowing occurs as the fibers begin to burn.
 Burned fibers cannot be revived.
 Always use the lowest heating setting on your iron when pressing silk and a pressing cloth to prevent any water spots from harming the silk.

 - Store Correctly.
 Prevent creasing and wrinkles by hanging silk garments on sturdy, padded hangers.
-For folded items, not create sharp creases that can break fibers.
+For folded items, don't create sharp creases that can break fibers.
 Roll or pad with acid-free tissue paper to protect the silk.
 Silk neckties and scarves should never be left tied.

 If you have mishandled washable silk, it can lose its sheen and become dull.
 You can restore some of the shine by following these steps:

-In a large sink or bucket, add one-fourth cup of white distilled vinegar to each gallon of lukewarm water.
+In a large sink or bucket, add 1/4 cup of white distilled vinegar to each gallon of lukewarm water.
 Mix well.
 Completely submerge the garment and swish around to completely soak the fabric.
 Remove from the vinegar water and rinse several times in clean water.
 Do not wring!

 Iron the garment on the wrong side while still damp using a very low heat.